-Total War: WARHAMMER - Bretonnia is an application developed by CREATIVE ASSEMBLY.
+Total War: WARHAMMER - Bretonnia is an application designed by CREATIVE ASSEMBLY.
 Total War: WARHAMMER - Bretonnia was first published on .
-It is accessible for Steam.About This Content Total War: WARHAMMER – The Kingdom of Bretonnia New playable race for Grand Campaign, with expanded roster for custom and multiplayer battles Free downlo...
+The app is accessible for Steam.About This Content Total War: WARHAMMER – The Kingdom of Bretonnia New playable race for Grand Campaign, with expanded roster for custom and multiplayer battles Free do...

 Total War: WARHAMMER - Bretonnia Review

-Total War: WARHAMMER - Bretonnia is an app created by CREATIVE ASSEMBLY.
+Total War: WARHAMMER - Bretonnia is an app designed by CREATIVE ASSEMBLY.
 Total War: WARHAMMER - Bretonnia was first published on .
-It is currently available for Steam.
+Total War: WARHAMMER - Bretonnia is accessible on the following platforms: Steam.

 About This Content